 Alita took a deep breath, and letting it out with another long sigh, looked at him with a troubled glare.

 Ajakutty shrugged, “It’s a combat sport, Sister.
 You make and break pacts, and get caught up in deadly feuds all the damn time.
 But it’s all part of the game.
 The great game of Motorball.”
-Alita could tell with the way ‘kutty’s eyes took on a faraway look that he was dedicated to that ideal.
+Alita could tell with the way ‘Kutty’s eyes took on a faraway look that he was dedicated to that ideal.
 “But I’d best get going.
-I have to change Zafiel’s opinion of me before tomorrow night.
+I have to change Zafiel’s opinion of me before the next match.
 That could take some doing.”

 “Just be honest and forthright with her,” Alita said, giving Ajakutty a thump on the back as they walked him out the door at the end of the kitchen, behind the metal screen.
 “It’s mostly worked on me, hasn’t it?
 And I was going to kill you!”

 “Well she might just feel the same way, but I won’t have Doc Ido to get between Zafiel and me this time!”
 ‘Kutty finished.
 Both Alita and Ido nodded at that.

 They waved Ajakutty goodbye as he disappeared off into the throng of people out in the afternoon sun.
 Then Ido turned to Alita.